Kerensk1y/News_parser/README.md

 ## Parsing news from websites :newspaper:
-Sending updates is done in a __user-defined__ file in the Telegram channel called `t0ken.py`
+Sending updates is done via Telegram API

-This project enables you to send updates to a Telegram channel.
+This project enables you to send updates to a Telegram channel with bot.

 > ⚠️ Bot which API key you use in this project must be adminstrator of the channel which id you use.